 Addiction and Mental Health Assistance

-Not practicing optometry in a manner that is in the public’s interest
+• Practicing optometry in a manner that may jeopardize the public’s health and safety.

-Confidential Help is available with the Professional Recovery Network (PRN)
+Confidential Help is available for potentially impaired optometrists with the Professional Recovery Network.

 1-800-727-5152